John-Auerbach/Memory-Assist/README.md

 ### Semantic Search Engine

 Memory Assist uses a semantic search engine to find relevant information through TF-IDF vectorization.
-The search engine operates by vectorizing all saved transcription documents.
-When a query is entered, the semantic search engine also vectorizes the user query, then calculates the cosine similarity between the query vector and the document vectors.
-The documents are then ranked based on their relevance to the query, and the most relevant documents are selected to provide context for answering the question.
-This context is then sent to the GPT API, along with the original user query, and the generated response is displayed to the user.
+The search engine begins by vectorizing all saved transcription documents.
+When a query is entered, the program also vectorizes the user query, then calculates the cosine similarity between the query vector and the document vectors.
+This similarity is used to rank documents based on their relevance to the query, and the most relevant documents are selected to provide context for answering the question.
+This context is sent to the GPT API, along with the original user query, and the generated response is displayed to the user.

 ## Installation